raspereza/HtoAA/README.md

 }
 ```
-If input parameter blindData is set to true, the data points are not shown for bins with m(mu,trak) > 6 GeV, which are most sensitive to the signal.
+If input parameter `blindData` is set to true, the data points are not shown for bins with m(mu,trak) > 6 GeV (these are bins which are most sensitive to the signal).
 The macro uses RooT files produced by the analysis executable `analysis_macro_4tau`.
-The directory, where the RooT files are stored, is defined by parameter TString dir (default location is `/nfs/dust/cms/user/rasp/Run/Run2018/H2aa/`).
+The directory, where the RooT files are stored, is defined by parameter `TString dir` (default location is `/nfs/dust/cms/user/rasp/Run/Run2018/H2aa/`).

 ## Plotting unrolled 2D (m1,m2) distribution (signal, background and data) after final selection